tazama-lf/docs/Product/Archive/Architecture/High-Level-Design.md

 Enrichment Data Pull is implemented using OpenFaaS

 - Many public data stores (possibly a few clients) host Enrichment data source without an API in front of it
-  - This Enrichment Data Source is not part of the Tazama system
+  - This Enrichment Data Source is not part of the Tazama platform
-- Enrichment Data Pull is part of the Tazama system
+- Enrichment Data Pull is part of the Tazama platform
 - Enrichment Data Pull will NOT expose endpoints
 - Enrichment Data Pull will read data from Enrichment Data Source (external) using the relevant authentication and authorization token, if applicable
 - Enrichment Data Pull will read data in multiple formats (including JSON, CSV, XLS, XLSX, XML, specific DB queries)